devmique/transyncph-b2b-saas-bus-operator-management-system/README.md

 ## Support

-For issues or questions, please open a GitHub issue or contact support@transyncph.com
+For issues or questions, please open a GitHub issue

 ## License

-© 2024 TranSync PH.
+© 2026 TranSync PH.
 All rights reserved.